mellor-lab/bristol-neuroscience-data-guide/documentation/Installation Instructions for GIN Server.md

 ```
 sudo nano gin-docker-folders.sh
 ```
 Paste the contents of the file as shown above, save, and close the file.
 You have to provide only three parameters in this file: your username, password, and GIN installation directory.
+In our case, the GIN installation directory is ```~/in-house-gin```.
 Execute this file by typing:
 ```
 sudo sh gin-docker-folders.sh
 ```